 There is a scale to rate each cut of diamond, which ranges from excellent to very poor.
 The rating system is based on the amount of light reflected out of the stone.
 An "Excellent" cut diamond will reflect light beautifully, maximising all 3 factors.
 While a "Poor" cut diamond will lose a lot of light through the sides and bottom, which will give it a dull look.

 A diamond's value is also measured by it's lack of colour.
 The gemstones often have a natural light, yellow hue.
 Completely colourless diamonds are very rare, thus they are more expensive.

 The yellow is not very noticeable in "Near Colourless" diamonds.
 Especially not when in a yellow gold setting, as the gold brings out the white in the diamond.

 The clarity of a diamond is the number of flaws that the gemstone has.

 Imperfections occur in the natural process of making a diamond.
 It's defects are what make each gem unique.
 However, they do interfere with how much light can pass through the stone.
-Thus, they affect the sparkle and beauty of the stone.
+Thus, they affect the sparkle and beauty of it.